 Cora Siré lives in Montréal where she writes fiction, essays, and poetry.

-She is the author of two novels, Behold Things Beautiful and The Other Oscar, as well as two poetry collections, Not in Vain You’ve Sent Me Light and Signs of Subversive Innocents.
+She is the author of three works of fiction, Fear the Mirror, Behold Things Beautiful and The Other Oscar, as well as two poetry collections, Not in Vain You’ve Sent Me Light and Signs of Subversive Innocents.

 Her work has appeared in many anthologies and magazines in Canada, the U.S., and Mexico.